Personal details on a CV

 - marriage CV (also called a marriage biodata), you’ll fill it with personal details, from your eye colour to your expectations for a potential partner

-- CV for acting or modelling work, you should include a photo and physical attributes (height, weight, etc.)
+- CV for acting or modelling work, you should use a photo CV and list your physical attributes (height, weight, etc.)

 Many employers include optional equal opportunities questionnaires as part of their job applications.
 Whether or not you choose to answer the questions shouldn’t affect your chances of landing a job interview.